For Public Release

 The Barnstable Public School District Food Service Department offers complete breakfast and lunch meals daily to students.
 Breakfast and lunch meals include all food items listed in the United States Department of Agriculture (USDA) and the Massachusetts Department of Elementary and Secondary Education (DESE) nutritional guidelines.

 DESE guidelines make it possible for the Barnstable Public School District to offer these meals in the following prices:

 - The first price category is the full paid category.
 The price of a full paid breakfast is $1.50.
-The price of a full paid lunch is $2.85 for Elementary and Intermediate.
-Full paid lunch at the High School is $3.00.
+The price of a full paid lunch is $2.85 for all Elementary schools.
+The price of a full paid lunch is $3.00 for the Intermediate school.
+Full paid lunch at the High School is $3.25.

 - The second category is the reduced price meal category.
 The cost of a reduced price breakfast meal is 30¢.
 The price for the reduced price lunch meal is 40¢.
 This applies at all schools.

 - The last category includes the free breakfast and lunch meals offered at no charge to the family.

 How does a family qualify for assistance?
 On the first day of school of each new school year, students are sent home with a Free and Reduced Lunch Application.
 The Food Service Department requests that parents or guardians complete these forms and return the completed forms to their child’s school inside a sealed envelope addressed to: Barnstable Food Service Office.

 The completed applications are entered in the Point of Sale computer system.
 This system is updated yearly with the DESE’s Income Guidelines.
 After the applications are entered, the Food Service Department mails a Notification Letter to every household submitting an application.
 The Notification letter includes information regarding each family’s payment status and costs for breakfast and lunch.